git-masoud/TextBlaster_Ajdar/Readme.md

 You can use the apk file which you can find it in the root of this directory.
 <br/>
 <br/>
-## [See more information in Documentation] (https://github.com/matparsa/TextBlaster_Ajdar/wiki/An-implementation-of-%22Text-Blaster-project%22-,-(A-Multi-Player-Touchscreen-Typing-Game))
+## [See more information in Wiki] (https://github.com/matparsa/TextBlaster_Ajdar/wiki/An-implementation-of-%22Text-Blaster-project%22-,-(A-Multi-Player-Touchscreen-Typing-Game))
 <br/>
 ## Project members
 - Maosud Allahyari 116246